-All our teachers are native speakers of English; our LOTE teachers of Chinese Beginners, Chines and Literature and Japanese Beginners are native speakers of their respective languages.
+All our teachers are native speakers of English; our LOTE teachers of Chinese Beginners, Chinese and Literature and Japanese Beginners are native speakers of their respective languages.
 Members of staff are at different stages of their professional development.
 This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.

-The School also employs an Administration Manager who oversees all support staff, an Accountant, Accounts Receivable and Payable Officer, two Student Services Officers, Homestay Officer, Admissions Officer, Marketing and IR (International Relations) staff and an IT Manager.
-Most MGS Teachers actively implement an administrative role, eg Careers Advisor, House Tutor/Roll Call, Director of Welfare Officer, Director of Curriculum, etc.
+The School also employs an Administration Manager who oversees all support staff, an Accountant, Accounts Receivable/Payable Officer, two Student Services Officers, Guardianship/Homestay Officer, an Admissions Officer, Marketing and IR (International Relations) staff and an IT Manager.
+Most MGS teachers actively implement an administrative role as well, eg Careers Advisor, House Tutor/Roll Call, Director of Welfare, Director of Curriculum, Co-Curricular Activities Co-ordinator, Sportsmaster, etc.

-The School is fortunate to have members of staff who are fluent in a variety of languages and are able to offer assistance with translation, if required.
+The School is fortunate to have members of staff who are fluent in a variety of languages and are able to offer assistance with translation, when required.